 McIntosh Park Conservation Area

 McIntosh Park is not located near the river.
-Rather, it is a small park in the center of the village of Berwick, just a few kilometers from Warwick Forest, another conservation area.
+Rather, it is a small park in the center of the village of Berwick, just a few kilometres from Warwick Forest, another conservation area.
 There is a monument to the pioneers and founding families of the area.
 The park was closed at the time I went there, so I couldn’t explore it.
 I will need to come back at another time!

 And now that I have visited most of the conservation areas managed by the South Nation Conservation, it makes me even more interested in discovering those managed by other conservation organizations!